sh1v-max/Learning_HTML-CSS/12_CSS-UNITS/Readme.md

     example-: parent width: 500px; we give 10% padding in his child. so our padding should be 50.
 - Margin behaves same as padding.
 - the percentage does not border.
-- font-size is calulated based on it's parent font-size.
+- font-size is calculated based on it's parent font-size.
 - `vh` stands for viewport height and `vw` for viewport width.
 As you can see, the first unit is based on the viewport height, and `1vh` is equivalent to `1%` of the viewport height. same for `vm`.
 So, `1vw` equals `1%` of the viewport width.

 ### Learn More